Drive sales on autopilot with ecommerce-focused featuresSee Features

 If you didn’t get the point previously: people like GIFs.
 And if you can build up your brand image at the same time, you’ll get the best of both worlds (sales and advocacy).

-Storq is differentiating itself here (in this article and in their customers’ inboxes) by focusing on simplicity.
+Storq is differentiating itself in both this article and in their customers’ inboxes by focusing on simplicity.

-Technically, this email is more geared towards Thanksgiving (or, cleverly here, Tanksgiving).
+Technically, this email is more geared towards Thanksgiving (or, cleverly here, Thanksgiving).
 However, it’s generally considered the Black Friday period.

 Here, they’re offering a gift (tank top) for all purchases above $75.
 But beyond that, they’re personal with an honest image and a message for a specific group of mothers and soon-to-be mothers.

 #5 Inch2: Highlights Bestsellers